LiveHelperChat/chatGPT/README.md

 * Account at https://platform.openai.com is created
 * Background worker is used https://github.com/LiveHelperChat/lhc-php-resque
-* Vector store is created and attached to assistant
 * To vector store files from https://github.com/LiveHelperChat/doc were uploaded

 ### How to generate content for your own knowledge base?